Make Design Count

 Be counted.
 Be recognised.

-The Design Institute of Australia is leading a national survey to inform its submission to the Australian Bureau of Statistics for the 2027 update of the Occupation Standard Classification for Australia (OSCA) published in 2024.
-The outcome will shape how designers are recognised, supported and valued for years to come.
+The Design Institute of Australia has now closed its national survey to inform its submission to the Australian Bureau of Statistics for the 2027 update of the Occupation Standard Classification for Australia (OSCA).

 If design isn’t counted, designers don’t count.